 *If a class is archived at the end of a term or school year, access to the student notes will disappear.*

-Adding Information into the Student Record
+Adding Information into the Student Profile

-If teachers and administrators want to document negative behaviors and do not want that information to be shared with the student or family member within their Otus account AND they want the information to stay with the student from year-to-year, the best option is to add this to the Student Record.
+If teachers and administrators want to document negative behaviors and do not want that information to be shared with the student or family member within their Otus account AND they want the information to stay with the student from year-to-year, the best option is to add this to the Student Profile.

 Within each student profile, there is a folder icon in the top-right corner.
 This is a place where teachers and administrators can attach documents, images, recordings, or notes about a student.
 This information will not be shared with the student or a family member connected to the student account.
 Anything that is added to the student record folder will stay with the student as long as they are rostered in your school or district.